HarieshJay/Machine-Learning-Stanford-University/Multivariate-Linear-Regression/Notes/multivariate_linear_regression.md

 **Debugging**

 Plotting the cost function and the number of iterations will display how well gradient descent is working, and how many iterations are needed for gradient descent to converge.
-If the the cost function increases as the number of iterations increase, this means gradient descent is not working, and usually means the learning rate is too high.
+If the cost function increases as the number of iterations increase, this means gradient descent is not working, and usually means the learning rate is too high.
 If the learning rate is too high, the global minimum can be overshot.
 If the cost function increases then decreases repeatedly, the learning rate is also too high.

 If the cost function decreases by a extremely small value, for example less than $10^{-3}$ in one iteration, declare convergence, this is called an automatic convergence test.

-Try a range of $\alpha$ similar to $..,0.001, 0.003, 0.01, 0.03, 0.1, 0.3, 1,...$.
+Try a sequence of $\alpha$ similar to $..,0.001, 0.003, 0.01, 0.03, 0.1, 0.3, 1,...$.

 ## Normal Equation Method